marekandreas/elpa/DEPRECATED_FEATURES.md

 For ease of transion, the API as defined in release ELPA 2016.11.001 has been frozen in and will be still supported for some time, albeit without any new features.

+The old, legacy API will be deprecated with the release ELPA 2019.11.001 !

 Independent of the freezing in of the old, legacy API from the release 2016.11.001 the following listed interfaces will be removed at some time.